1. Terracotta Army, Xi'an: Attraction Embodies the Dynasty Set Stage for Silk Road

 - Distance from Dunhuang city center: Approximately 4 miles (6 km)

-Crescent Moon Spring, located near Dunhuang, served as a vital oasis for Silk Road travelers, providing refreshment and respite in the harsh desert landscape.
+Crescent Moon Spring, located near Dunhuang of Gansu, served as a vital oasis for Silk Road travelers, providing refreshment and respite in the harsh desert landscape.
 Nestled among the iconic Singing Sand Dunes, the spring continues to attract visitors seeking tranquility and adventure.

 Today, gaining popularity alongside the aforementioned Silk Road attraction, the Mogao Caves, Crescent Moon Spring and the Singing Sand Dunes are often packed with tourists in high season.